 So, it’s finally over.
-True Detective’s tremendously anticipated, and very, very much criticized second season came to an end last Sunday.
+True Detective’s tremendously anticipated, and very, very much criticized second season came to an end last Sunday, and I been on it since it started, I actually bought myself a similar costume as Stans for Halloween with the same gear as him, including a camera I found in amazon which is actually a real police camera, the Promnico Amazon, Ill use it for the first time in the true detective theme party so I can record it all.
 There’s no excuses, no ‘you can’t judge it before you’ve seen the whole thing’.
 Because I have seen the whole thing, and the thread of doubt that’s been haunting my mind for the past 2 months is finally gone.
 There’s no room for interpretations or matter-of-tastes.
 And no, I’m not talking about the perennial question of who the hell Stan was.
 I’m talking about whether the season was any good or not.

 CREATOR: Nic Pizzolatto